A graphic of a Statrys boy holding a certificate of incumbency

 Opening a Bank Account or Making a Major Transaction

-A certificate of incumbency is required whenever the company wants to conduct a major transaction through a bank or open a bank account.
+A certificate of incumbency is required whenever the company wants to conduct a major transaction through a bank, such as handling large sums of money, international transfers, or significant business payments, or opening a bank account.

-Since a company will send a representative to the bank, the bankers might request a certificate of incumbency to make sure everything matches up and that actions can be taken on the company's behalf.
+When a company sends a representative to the bank, the bankers may request a certificate of incumbency to verify the individual’s authority to act on the company’s behalf.

-For example, if you are the company's president and visit the bank, you can present them with a certificate of incumbency, which will officially confirm your role as the company's president.
+For example, if you are the company’s director and visit the bank, you can present a certificate of incumbency to confirm your role and provide proof of your authority.
+The certificate will also include information about your role and your signature, which the bank can use for verification.

 Legal Counsel

-For instance, if an attorney is drafting a contract detailing transactions between different companies, a certificate of incumbency allows them to see who can legally bind the company to these contracts.
+For instance, if an attorney is drafting a contract involving transactions between companies, the certificate of incumbency confirms who has the legal authority to bind the company to the agreement.

 It also helps establish the company's registered agent and determines who the corporate lawyers can communicate with regarding sensitive legal information.